 The ongoing charges figure is an indication of the direct and indirect costs of investments that are charged to or withheld from the Sub-Fund.
 This will also include start-up costs and costs of indirect investments, if applicable.
-The ongoing charges figure can be found on the Website, in the Key Investor Information Documents (up to 31 December 2022) and in the Key Information Documents (as from 1 January 2023).
+The ongoing charges figure can be found on the Website in the Key Information Documents.